-Retro-reflective tapes shall comply with the requirements of Marine Orders Part 25 and Figure F.1.
+Retro-reflective tapes shall comply with the requirements of Marine Orders Part 25 for class A vessels over 500 gross tonnage and Figure F.1.

 Unless otherwise specified, each strip of standard tape shall be not less than 300 mm long and not less than 50 mm wide.
 Alignment of tapes shall be such that the distance between the centre of the tape and the centre of the next tape in line shall not exceed 500 mm.